ntill22/Market-Calculator/README.md

 standard used by current traders.

 ## Why the project is useful
-This app will provide the most relevant data regarding risk management strategies for the trader.
+This app will provide relevant data that will aid in determining risk management strategies for the trader.

 ## Who maintains and contributes to the project
-Maintained and contributed to by Nicholas Till
+Maintained and contributed by Nicholas Till

 ## How to run
-Simple python script you can run in VScode.
+Simple GUI-based python script you can run in source code editors or stragith from the .exe